mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 CentOS 6.6 OZP Build and Deploy Box
 ========================================
-This Vagrant box will build, package, and deploy the following OZP applications:
+This Vagrant box will build, package, and deploy the following OZP applications (note that you may need to replace `localhost` with your host's IP address, depending on your setup):

 * [REST service](https://localhost:7799/marketplace/api)
 * [Center](https://localhost:7799/center)